markdown-extended/manifest/mde-manifest.md

 ### D.2.
 Escaping of meta-characters {#D2}

-Escaping a meta-character in MDE only consists in preceding it by a "back-slash" `\`.
+Escaping a meta-character in MDE only consists in preceding it by a *back-slash* `\`.

 The following characters MUST be escaped to be rendered as the raw character they are: